What are the different kinds of drug driving convictions?

 Prescription drugs and driving

-New laws introduced in 2015 mean that prescription drugs, many of which are stimulants, opioids, or sedatives, are only legal if very low quantities are found in the bloodstream.
+New laws introduced in 2015 mean that prescription drugs, many of which are stimulants, opioids, or sedatives, are only legal when very low quantities are present in the bloodstream.
 Examples of such drugs are: clonazepam, diazepam, flunitrazepam, lorazepam, methadone, morphine, oxazepam, and temazepam.

 Illegal drugs and driving